Connection matrices in combinatorial topological dynamics: Connection matrices for Forman's gradient vector fields

-It follows that the Conley complex of the Morse decomposition $\cC$ of $X$ is the Conley complex of the filtered chain complex $( \cV,C(X),\bdy^\kappa)$.
-The aim of this section is to prove that the Morse decomposition $\cC$ has precisely one connection matrix, and that this connection matrix coincides with the matrix of the boundary operator of the associated Morse complex, see also~\cite[Section 7]{Fo98a}.
-In order to make this statement precise, we first need to recall some concepts.
+\end{prop} It follows that the Conley complex of the Morse decomposition~$\cC$ of~$X$ is the Conley complex of the filtered chain complex~$(\cV,C(X),\bdy^\kappa)$.
+The aim of this section is to prove that the Morse decomposition $\cC$ has precisely one connection matrix, and that this connection matrix coincides with the matrix of the boundary operator of the associated Morse complex, see also~\cite[Section~7]{Fo98a}.
+In order to make this statement precise, we first need to recall some concepts, with the current subsection focusing on properties of combinatorial vectors.

-Unlike a general multivector, a combinatorial vector $W\in\cV$ contains a unique minimal element and a unique maximal element in $W$ with respect to $\leq_\kappa$.
-We denote them by~$W^-$ and~$W^+$, respectively, and we extend the notation to cells by writing $x^-:=[x]^-$ and $x^+:=[x]^+$.
+Unlike a general multivector, a combinatorial vector~$W\in\cV$ contains a unique minimal element and a unique maximal element in~$W$ with respect to the face relation~$\leq_\kappa$.
+We denote them by~$W^-$ and~$W^+$, respectively, and we extend this notation to cells by writing $x^-:=[x]^-$ and $x^+:=[x]^+$.
 Note that a combinatorial vector is given by $W=\{W^-,W^+\}$, and~$W$ is critical if and only if we have $W^+=W^-$, which in turn is equivalent to assuming that~$W$ is a singleton.
 As a consequence of Proposition~\ref{prop:dim-monotoonicity} one obtains for a vector~$W$ the inequality

 and for all $x\in W$ one has